JuliaEarth/GeoStats.jl/docs/src/index.md

 Besides the packages above, the project is extended via [solver packages](solvers/summary.md).
 These solvers are implemented independently of the main package for different geostatistical problems.

+## Community channels

+We invite you to join our [community channels](about/community.md).
+There you will meet other fellow geostatisticians who like to code.
+We are very friendly, come say hi! 😄🌎